Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in New York and Woodstock.
+To all the kids in Salvador and Stockholm.

 I'm losing my edge.